Sunday, April 9th, 2023, 0650-1915

 Besides being a little disappointed that I couldn’t take my first dip in clear, calm water, I was also uneasy all day, wondering if the rushing water might become too much at some point.
 Our deepest crossing came up over my thighs and the current was pretty strong… enough to make my trekking poles vibrate.
 I’d crossed much worse in New Zealand, but most of that water had been clear, so easier to tell the depth.
 The angry red\ brown water here was the trickiest thing.
 We had to really feel our way along…thank goodness for trekking poles!

-It was very hot in the canyon by the time we reached the exit…89 degrees at 2 pm!
+It was very hot by the time we reached the exit…89 degrees at 2 pm!
 What a perfect time of the day for a hellacious climb.
-I would have loved to go for a dip but who wants to willing immerse in that kind of water?
+I would’ve loved to have gone for a dip, but who wants to willingly immerse in that kind of water?
 We met the very friendly BLM ranger Gordy and told him about our experience.
 He said the water had only come up in the last 3 days and he expected it to go much higher.
 We all wondered about the 9 or so people we’d seen up the canyon, out on backpacking and day trips.
 With the river rising a few feet each day, things were already at the limit of being safe.

 I showed them some of my pictures and video and they got really excited.
 The falls and holes that gave me dread made them most happy.
 They’d been following conditions in this canyon for years and it was finally go time!
 They asked about our next plans and we told them we were on our way to Hite.
 Bells went off and Allan asked “how would you like to do that segment in air conditioning?”
 I can blame it on the weakness I felt from multiple hard days of hiking, the stress over the river crossings, and the oppressive heat, but I caved to this idea without hesitation.
 So did Stellar.
 In exchange for an easy ride to Hite, we’d be doing them a service by delivering their van to their take-out.
 We’d already not connected our footsteps on this route, so skipping the road walk was a pretty easy decision.
 I try to do most road walks, like on the PNT, but I also pay attention to when serendipity is throwing me a bone.